 The company's website and its January 22, 2021 video show a new design feature of foldable wings.
 This feature will allow more Baaz B5 aircraft to park at a vertiport where space will probably be at a premium.
 The aircraft can take off and land vertically with its main low wing in the folded position and will unfold its main wing while hovering.
 For landing, it will can do the reverse.

 - Aircraft type: eVTOL and hybrid-electric VTOL aircraft

-- Piloting: Piloting at first, then autonomous piloting using predictive analytics, artificial intellegence (AI) and machine learning (ML)
+- Piloting: Piloting at first, then autonomous piloting using predictive analytics, artificial intelligence (AI) and machine learning (ML)

-- Propellers: 8 propellers (four rotating ducted propellers nacelles, each nacelle has two sets of propellers, 1 propellers is in the rear of the fuselage for vertical flight)
+- Propellers: 9 propellers (4 rotating ducted propellers nacelles, each nacelle has 2 sets of propellers, 1 propellers is in the rear of the fuselage for vertical flight)

-- Power source: Powered by batteries for travel within a city or can be powered by hydrogen fuel cells for travel between two cities.
+- Power source: Powered by swappable lithium-ion batteries for travel within a city or can be powered by hydrogen fuel cells for travel between two cities.

 - Windows: Large windows for spectacular views

 - Wing: One low main wing with winglets and the wing is foldable allowing the aircraft to park in tight spaces.
 The wing can unfold and fold while hovering so that it can take off or land in a very small space.